Nigeria vs Portugal Comparison

 Nigeria Evaluation

-Nigeria excels with: • Nigeria has 22.8x higher population • Nigeria has 10.0x higher land area • Nigeria has 3.0x higher birth rate • Nigeria has 2.3x higher population density
+Nigeria excels in: • Nigeria has 22.8x higher population • Nigeria has 10.0x higher land area • Nigeria has 3.0x higher birth rate • Nigeria has 2.3x higher population density

 Portugal Evaluation